DrBPatel/DrBPatel/README.md

 ## Hi 👋

-I'm a paediatric surgeon, quality improvement lead, and digital health enthusiast.
+I'm Bhavesh, a paediatric surgeon, quality improvement lead, and digital health enthusiast.

 🔭 I’m currently working on a number of projects to help with the patient journey, education, and streamlinign workflow for junior docs.